willroberts/openrvs-beacon/README.md

 # openrvs-beacon

-Client for the OpenRVS Beacon Server
+Library and client for the OpenRVS Beacon Server

 ## example client